-The Soft Lights Foundation reported recently that headlight brightness is (hopefully) to get some amount of attention from the National Highway Traffic Safety Administration (NHTSA).
+The Soft Lights Foundation reported recently that headlight brightness is —hopefully — to get some amount of attention from the National Highway Traffic Safety Administration (NHTSA).

-As the organization notes, its only a suggestion, but its a start.
+As the organization notes, it’s only a suggestion, but it’s a start.

 We’ve covered this topic twice, here and here.

-It comes in the form of an amendment authored by Rep. Marie Gluesenkamp Perez (D-WA3) and passed by the House Appropriations Committee.
+This comes in the form of an amendment authored by Rep. Marie Gluesenkamp Perez (D-WA3) and passed by the House Appropriations Committee.
 Plus, as a part of the latest signed appropriations bill, the text below is now law:

 The organization notes that as a mere suggestion, “it is discretionary and can be completely ignored.”